-- · Mexico projects: - Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from over 90 drill holes which have demonstrated continuity of the Ixtaca Zone and has identified a new zone, Ixtaca North. - El Cobre permits were acquired for a drilling program now anticipated to start in the spring of 2012. - Nevada, USA projects: - Willow in 2011, the Company completed a TITAN 24 geophysical survey and is planning a 2012 drill program. - BP The Company completed a soil sampling program of which the results are pending.
-Further surface work is planned for 2012 with the goal of defining targets for drilling. - Canadian projects: - Merit drilling is now expected by the optionee for 2012.
+· Mexico projects:

+- Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from over 100 drill holes which have demonstrated continuity of the Ixtaca Zone and has identified two new zones, Ixtaca North and the Northeast Extension. - El Cobre permits were acquired for a drilling program now anticipated to start later in 2012.

+Nevada, USA projects:

+- o Willow in 2011, the Company completed a TITAN 24 geophysical survey and is considering a 2012 drill program. - BP The Company completed a soil sampling program of which the results are pending.
+Further surface work is planned for 2012 with the goal of defining targets for drilling.

+· Canadian projects:

+Merit - drilling is now expected by the optionee for 2012.